Mithun1508/Kafka-Producer-Consumer-using-Spring-Boot-Rest-Microservices/README.md

 # 1) Kafka-Producer-using-Spring-Boot-Rest-and-Microservices
 Apache Kafka is an open-source stream-processing software platform developed by LinkedIn and donated to the Apache Software Foundation, written in Scala and Java.

+# Working

+  A client that consumes records from a Kafka cluster.
+This client transparently handles the failure of Kafka brokers, and transparently adapts as topic partitions it fetches migrate within the cluster.
+This client also interacts with the broker to allow groups of consumers to load balance consumption using consumer groups.
+The consumer maintains

 # Start Zookeeper

 bin/zookeeper-server-start.sh config/zookeeper.properties